-- advise the Board of any problem arising in connection with the implementation of health and safety legislation and the resources needed to meet requirements; - make sure all levels of management know and accept their individual responsibilities regarding health and safety and that requirements and objectives are met; - make sure that everyone in WDH has health and safety issues as a high priority in their work and are able to deal effectively with such issues when they arise; - make sure that articles, plant, tools, equipment and substances purchased for use at work are safe and comply to relevant standards; - make sure that all work equipment we supply is adequately maintained; - make sure that safe systems of work are developed and used; - make sure that premises used by employees and members of the public are safe and do not present a significant hazard to users or occupants;

-- make sure that sufficient information, instruction, training and supervision is made available to enable all employees to avoid hazards and contribute positively to health and safety whilst at work or at home; - make sure such medical supervision and monitoring is provided as is necessary to provide a healthy and safe working environment for all employees; - monitor the performance of subordinates with regard to health and safety; and - make sure formal arrangements for consultation, discussion and the communication of health and safety issues are in place that will involve all levels of WDH.
+- advise the Board of any problem arising in connection with the implementation of health and safety legislation and the resources needed to meet requirements; - make sure all levels of management know and accept their individual responsibilities regarding health and safety and that requirements and objectives are met; - make sure that everyone in Vico Homes has health and safety issues as a high priority in their work and are able to deal effectively with such issues when they arise; - make sure that articles, plant, tools, equipment and substances purchased for use at work are safe and comply to relevant standards; - make sure that all work equipment we supply is adequately maintained; - make sure that safe systems of work are developed and used; - make sure that premises used by colleagues and members of the public are safe and do not present a significant hazard to users or occupants; - make sure that sufficient information, instruction, training and supervision is made available to enable all colleagues to avoid hazards and contribute positively to health and safety whilst at work or at home; - make sure such medical supervision and monitoring is provided as is necessary to provide a healthy and safe working environment for all colleagues; - monitor the performance of subordinates with regard to health and safety; and - make sure formal arrangements for consultation, discussion and the communication of health and safety issues are in place that will involve all levels of Vico Homes.

-4.3 Directors
+4.3 Executive Directors / Directors

-The Deputy Chief Executive will assist and deputise for the Chief Executive.
 Directors are responsible for the overall effectiveness of health and safety matters in their areas of responsibility.
 They are required to:

-- advise the Chief Executive of any problem arising in connection with the implementation of health and safety legislation and the resources needed to meet requirements; - make sure corporate health and safety policies are brought to the attention of all personnel within their area of responsibility and are implemented; - encourage a positive attitude towards health and safety within managers' area of responsibility; - evaluate if adequate resources are being made available to allow corporate and team objectives to be achieved; - establish and maintain effective channels of consultation and communication between employees, safety representatives and management; - monitor the performance of their managers with regard to health and safety; and - seek advice from the HSM on issues of health and safety.
+- advise the Chief Executive of any problem arising in connection with the implementation of health and safety legislation and the resources needed to meet requirements; - make sure corporate health and safety policies are brought to the attention of all personnel within their area of responsibility and are implemented; - encourage a positive attitude towards health and safety within managers' area of responsibility; - evaluate if adequate resources are being made available to allow corporate and team objectives to be achieved; - establish and maintain effective channels of consultation and communication between colleagues, safety representatives and management; - monitor the performance of their managers with regard to health and safety; and - seek advice from the HHS on issues of health and safety.

-4.4 Director of Organisational Development
+4.4 Director of People and Culture

-In addition to the duties placed on all the Directors of the company, the Director of Organisational Development is responsible for making sure individuals' personal records are kept up to date and that a suitable training programme is maintained that addresses the needs of employees at all levels.
+In addition to the duties placed on all the Directors of the company, the Director of People and Culture is responsible for making sure individuals' personal records are kept up to date and that a suitable training programme is maintained that addresses the needs of colleagues at all levels.
 Detailed responsibilities for health and safety include:

-- co-ordinate a safety training programme for all levels of employees and consult widely to ensure the effectiveness and relevance of this training; - liaise with the occupational health service, in conjunction with the HSM, where necessary in the interest of the health and welfare of employees; - make sure that an adequate risk assessment is carried out for any young persons engaged on work experience before work starts and that the risk assessment is copied to the young person's parent, guardian or school as required.
+- co-ordinate a safety training programme for all levels of colleagues and consult widely to ensure the effectiveness and relevance of this training; - liaise with the occupational health service, in conjunction with the HHS, where necessary in the interest of the health and welfare of colleagues; - make sure that an adequate risk assessment is carried out for any young persons engaged on work experience before work starts and that the risk assessment is copied to the young person's parent, guardian or school as required.

-4.5 Executive Director of Investment
+4.5 Executive Director of Homes and Growth

-In addition to the duties placed on all the directors of the company, the Executive Director of Investment is responsible for ensuring compliance with all building health and safety requirements and regulations and regulations relating to the control of construction sites.
+In addition to the duties placed on all the directors of the company, the Executive Director of Homes and Growth is responsible for ensuring compliance with all building health and safety requirements and regulations